Aneal250/vue_apps/README.md

 # todo_app

-This template should help get you started developing with Vue 3 in Vite.
+This is a Basic Vue Js Application Todo List

 ## Recommended IDE Setup